VesnaSUG/FOAM-Recipes/foam-tutorial.md

 # Intro

 This tutorial will guide you through creating of a new project using FOAM.
-(TODO Brief explanation of what FOAM is).
+FOAM stands for "Feature-Oriented Active Modeller", and is a framework converting high-level software specifications, called "models", into useful executable sofware components, called "features".
+FOAM is cross-language and cross-platform, meaning that it can be used JS, Java and Swift, and for both client and server software.

 The tutorial will cover the initial setup and an application creation by creating a cooking recipe database.